 This stands for Rest, Ice, Compression, and Elevation.
 It is always a good principle to apply when treating an injury or inflammatory condition.
 Of these, applying ice packs to your heel is the most important.

 These medications are prescribed to reduce your inflammation and resolve pain

-Custom orthotics are specialized custom shoe insoles.
+Custom orthotics are specialized custom shoe insert.
 I design them specifically for you.
 The goal is to provide stability and efficiency to your feet.
-A properly made orthotic will stop the tendons and ligaments from being overused.
+A properly made orthotic device will stop the tendons and ligaments from being overused.
 They will, in turn, reduce the inflammation.

-Regenerative medicine includes platelet-rich plasma (PRP), amniotic stem cells, or exosome cells.
+Regenerative medicine includes platelet-rich plasma (PRP) injections.
+The PRP is derived from a sample of your own blood.
+The cells are spun in a centrifuge and the fluid with the highest concentration of growth factors and protein is extracted.
 I inject these cells into the inflamed area of the heel.
-This therapy helps reduce the inflammation while healing the tissue.
+This therapy helps reduce the inflammation while kickstarting the healing process for the tissue.

 This therapy is pretty much what it sounds like.
 Thousands of shockwaves are sent into the area of your heel pain.
 This breaks up the inflammation and attracts healing factors to the area.
 It is a procedure that is done in the office with great success.

 Surgery is always a last resort.
 The chances of you having to have surgery to solve your heel pain is less than 5%.
 There are many different surgical procedures, some minimal incision and others more extensive.
 If it gets to the point where you need surgery, I'll discuss the surgical options with you.
 Most commonly it involves a plantar fascia release to eliminate the pull of the ligament on the heel.
 Together we will come up with the best plan.
 For now, let's take surgery out of the equation for now.
 Most likely it won't be necessary.

 The Next Step Is Yours…Come In To Get Your Heel Pain Treated in Houston, TX